 Few injuries can change your life like one that leaves you paralyzed.
-You have to learn a new way of interacting with the world, and tasks that were once second-nature have to be approached in a whole new way.
+You have to discover a new way of interacting with the world, and tasks that were once second-nature have to be re-learned.
 The added challenges of going about your day after a paralysis-causing accident can take a heavy toll on both you and your family.

-Tragically, we can’t turn back time and give you back the mobility you once had.
+Tragically, you may never return to the level of mobility you enjoyed before your accident.
 However, the paralysis injury lawyers at Gordon McKernan Injury Attorneys can at least help you focus on your recovery.
-We have helped catastrophic injury accident victims that have been paralyzed by accidents across Louisiana, and our personal injury lawyers know what to expect in these unique cases.
+We have helped catastrophic injury victims that have been paralyzed by accidents across Louisiana get the compensation they deserve.
+Our personal injury lawyers know what to expect in these unique cases.

 If you have been paralyzed in an accident caused by someone else’s negligence, call us at 888.501.7888.
-We will review the specific details of your case and provide you with an evaluation, absolutely free.
+We will review the specific details of your case and provide you with a free case evaluation.
 The Get Gordon team believes no one should feel alone while they learn how to live all over again.